distil/coffeescript-style-guide/README.md

 <a name="whitespace"></a>
 ## Arrows
-Include spaces before and after an arrow _unless_ there are no arguments passed to the function in which case the preceding space can be omitted
+Include spaces before and after an arrow _unless_ there are no arguments passed to the function in which case the preceding space must be omitted
 ```
 'arrow_spacing': {
   'level': 'error'